sayfullo22/sayfullo22/index.md

 *May 2025 – Jul 2025*

 Lagrangian particle tracking and experimental study of atmospheric turbulence.
-Flow trajectory analysis for environmental fluid dynamics research.
+Flow trajectory analysis for environmental fluid dynamics research using helium balloons.

 ---